MihlaliMgwebi/Flight-Tracker-App/README.md

 Using numeric indexing on an object built off an API response can be problematic because it assumes that the object's properties have a fixed and predictable order, which may not always be the case.

 Latsly, numeric indexing can make the code harder to read and maintain.

+## 4. Rxjs Operator combinations

+I can use a combination of operators to form one line of code that emits exactly what I want.